DragonBox/u3d/LOG_RULES.md

 # Log Analyzer rules

-The Log Analyzer processes both Unity output and existing log files thanks to a set of JSON rules.
+The Log Prettifier processes both Unity output and existing log files thanks to a set of JSON rules.
 These rules are under ./config/log_rules.json.
 They are meant to be customizable to fit as best as possible your logging specifications.

 This document explains how to customize the ruleset.

 ## I - Foreword

-### A - Log Analysis Philosophy
+### A - Log Prettifying Philosophy

 The main thing to understand behind our rule system is that it is based on a whitelist approach: anything coming in the analyzer will be ignored unless it matches a rule, in which case it will be processed accordingly.